hedii/Coda-bootstrap-clips/README.md

 All resulting html code from these clips is indented with standard tabs.
 Bootstrap two spaces sucks.

+New clips will come soon...

 ## Installation
-Copy Bootstrap.clips in Coda Clips folder:
+Copy Bootstrap.clips an paste it in the Coda Clips folder:

 */Users/[OSX Username]/Library/Application Support/Coda 2/Clips*